-- produce far less solid waste than conventional wipes.
+- Produce far less solid waste than conventional wipes.
 Babies go through thousands and thousands of diaper changes before being potty trained – the folks over at diaper decisions estimate about six to eight thousand changes (yikes!).
 If you use two wipes per change (and let’s be honest…some of those poopy explosions are going to need more than two disposable wipes), we’re talking over ten to fifteen thousand wipes.
 Picture all that in your local landfill!

-- are free from the chemicals found in most commercial baby wipes.
+- Are free from the chemicals found in most commercial baby wipes.

-- will save you a ton!
+- Will save you a ton of money!

-- even if you don’t cloth diaper, it is a great idea to use cloth wipes as they don’t have all of the harmful chemicals found in traditional wipes.
+Even if you don’t cloth diaper, it is a great idea to use cloth wipes as they don’t have all of the harmful chemicals found in traditional wipes.